Enterprise Resource Planning

 Furthermore, Enterprise Resource Planning’s flexibility provides better operational management, data collection and information insights, enabling businesses to confidently make important decisions surrounding cost reduction, streamlining and efficiency.

-Manufacturing Planning and Resource Software is the core of a large number of key ERP systems with vendors such as Infor, Sage and NetSuite.
-Product lifecycle management, bill of materials (BOM), manufacturing execution systems (MES) and more are also included as other modules.
+Manufacturing and Resource Planning Software is at the core of many key ERP systems, especially if you choose vendors such as Infor, Sage and NetSuite.
+In addition to this, you can also access modules such as product lifecycle management, bills of materials (BOM), manufacturing execution systems (MES) and more.

-SAP is an example of an ERP vendor covering all major operational areas including that of Business Intelligence, which allows companies to make key business decisions through data mining, analysis and reporting of essential business data.
+After the advent of Big Data, most companies are now looking for an ERP system that also includes Business intelligence and data visualisation tools.
+For example, SAP is an ERP vendor covering all major operational areas including that of Business Intelligence, which allows companies to make key business decisions through data mining, analysis and reporting of essential business data.

-Areas such as payroll, accounts receivable/payable and ledgers have remained core to accounting, with vendors such as Microsoft Dynamics and Sage developing extra functionality required by specific industries and businesses.
-Essenria
+Areas such as payroll, accounts receivable/payable and ledgers are core to your accounting, with vendors such as Microsoft Dynamics and Sage developing extra functionality required by specific industries and businesses.

 By tracking activity across service, sales and marketing departments, customer relationships can be analysed and effectively managed.
 One example of a Customer Relationship Management vendor is Oracle.
 Again, this is a component in a broader suite of ERP applications.
 The focus here is to increase customer satisfaction, sales and revenue by aligning these departments.

-To avoid overspending and depreciation, inventory management is utilised to analyse and track current data relating to a firm's product or component supply.
+To avoid overspending, inventory management is utilised to analyse and track current data relating to a firm's product or component supply.
 This ensures that optimum stock levels are maintained.
 Sample products such as 200 Software and MAS 90 are geared to varying types of inventory management and can cater to the requirements of specific industries.

 Supply chain management and planning can be used to adapt inventory levels as demand fluctuates by tracking goods between retail stores, distribution centres and manufacturing facilities.
 Supplier performance can also be monitored which will enable precise order placement.